Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Hardware results and analysis

-The next step is to include the results from the CER computations.
 These calculations are randomly compiled 30 times with different Paulis for each sequence length on each of the three hardware platforms using 10,000 shots for \texttt{ibmq\_manila} and 20,000 shots for \texttt{ibmq\_guadalupe} and \texttt{ibmq\_montreal}.
-We then color-code each of the 30 results for each sequence length and plot them on the graph of $f_{X}$, $f_{Y}$ and $f_{Z}$ versus sequence lengths for each hard cycle CNOT repetition (1, 3, 5, 7, and 9) for each of the three different hardware platforms.
+We color-code each of the 30 results from these experimental measurements for each sequence length and plot them on the graph of $f_{X}$, $f_{Y}$ and $f_{Z}$ versus sequence lengths for each hard cycle CNOT repetition (1, 3, 5, 7, and 9) and each of the three different hardware platforms.
 We also plot the sample mean from the 30 different data points for each hard cycle CNOT repetition at each sequence length on the graph with the diamond symbol($\diamond$) and a standard deviation error bar. \cref{fig:fit-Manila} shows these results for the \texttt{ibmq\_manila} hardware platform.
 We construct similar computations and graphs for both \texttt{ibm\_montreal} and \texttt{ibm\_guadalupe}.

 Upon examination of \cref{fig:fit-Manila} in more detail, it can be seen that some of the 75 different pairs of stars and diamonds do not overlay each other on the graph.
-For example, the 3 CNOT folding star-diamond pairs for all of the sequence lengths 4, 8, 12, 16, and 32 in the component fidelity $f_{Y}$ are displaced from each other.
-Similar examples of these star-diamond pair displacements can also be seen throughout the other CNOT foldings in the figure.
+For example, the 3 CNOT folding star-diamond pairs for all of the sequence lengths 4, 8, 12, 16, and 32 in the component fidelity $f_{Y}$ are slightly displaced from each other.
+Similar examples of these star-diamond pair displacements can also be seen throughout the other CNOT foldings in the figure. {However, these displacements are rather small.
+We calculated the coefficient of determination, also referred to as $R^2$, \cite{statistic_ref}, to three significant digits for all three devices (for \texttt{ibmq\_manila}, $R^2 = 0.894$; for \texttt{ibmq\_montreal}, $R^2 = 0.989$; for \texttt{ibmq\_guadalupe}, $R^2 = 0.990$).
+The fact that these values are well above $80\%$ indicates that the model substantially accounts for all the data.}

 We then implement a minimization procedure on the star-diamond data.
 The goal is to globally minimize the distance between the diamond values and the star values for all 75 star-diamond combinations.
-We perform this global minimization by computing the square of the difference between each pair of stars and diamonds and dividing by that specific star value and then summing over all 75 star/diamond pairs This calculation is essentially a $\chi^{2}$ minimization of the goodness of the proposed fit in order to extract each of the power-law coefficients for the proposed equation modelling the coherent and decoherent error rates.
+We perform this global minimization by computing the square of the difference between each pair of stars and diamonds and dividing by that specific star value and then summing over all 75 star/diamond pairs This calculation is essentially {a minimization of the $\chi^{2}$ statistic to improve the goodness of the fit.